Using Git Integration

 Make sure, the keys are stored in files with correct names:

 - PyCharm supports a standard method of using multiple

 sshkeys, by means of creating

-- When the Git integration with PyCharm is enabled, the Git item appears on the VCS menu, and on the context menus of the Editor and Project views.
+- When Git integration with PyCharm is enabled, the Editor and Project views. item appears on the menu, and on the context menus of the

 - The files in the folders under the Git control are highlighted according to their status.
 See File Status Highlights for file status highlighting conventions.

-- All the commands generated based on the settings you specify through the PyCharm user interface.
+- All commands generated based on the settings you specify through the PyCharm user interface.

 - Information messages concerning the results of executing generated Git commands.